AriFordsham/GHCWiki/ghc-kinds/kind-inference.md

 A somewhat simpler, but more permissive definition, and one that covers classes, is this:

 - A class or datatype is said to have a CUSK if and only if all of its type variables are annotated.
-Otherwise, like (BASELINE).

 See [comment:19:ticket:9200](https://gitlab.haskell.org//ghc/ghc/issues/9200) for more exposition.